awertnex/heaven-hell_continuum/README.md

 gcc ./src/build.c -std=c99 -o build.exe
 ./build.exe
 ```
-if build successful, run heaven-hell_continuum with `./bin/heaven-hell_continuum.exe` (`-std=c99` optional, but preferred)
+if build successful, run 'Heaven-Hell Continuum' with `./bin/heaven-hell_continuum.exe` (`-std=c99` optional, but preferred)

 **additional commands**
 - help `./build.exe help`
 - build launcher with `./build.exe launcher` and run with `./bin/launcher.exe`
-    - the launcher creates a folder 'heaven-hell_continuum' in your 'appdata' folder
+    - the launcher creates a folder 'Heaven-Hell Contimuum' in your 'appdata' folder
-    - all heaven-hell_continuum instances will be stored in 'heaven-hell_continuum/instances'
+    - all 'Heaven-Hell Continuum' instances will be stored in 'Heaven-Hell Continuum/instances'
-    - the default path to 'heaven-hell_continuum' can be changed from the file 'dir.c' in the function 'init_paths()' before building
+    - the default path to 'Heaven-Hell Continuum' can be changed from the file 'dir.c' in the function 'init_paths()' before building
 - build engine with `./build.exe engine` and run with `./bin/engine.exe`
 - list available tests with `./build.exe list`
     - this command searches the folder './src/tests' and loads all `.c` file names into an array to list